alexonxx/elevatorpitch/README.md

 =============

 ### Elevator Pitch Assignement
-Have you ever...bla bla bla
+Have you ever run out of battery on your electronic devices?
+We have the solution to avoid these situations.
+Our product enable charging the electronic devices where you want.

 ###Index presentation
 Description of a index proposal

-* 1.- Presentation
+* 1.- Introduction
 * 2.- Business team
-* 3.- The problem
+* 3.- Problems about the sector of the product
-* 4.- The Solution
+* 4.- The solutions that our product provides
+* 5.-

 **Public Key**